 Instructions

-- Before you begin, place 1 (16 oz) wide-mouth mason jar in a Dutch oven and cover with fresh water.
+- Before you begin, place 1 quart-sized mason jar in a Dutch oven and cover with fresh water.
 Bring to a boil and sterilize for 10 minutes, while you prepare the lemons.

-- Slice the pointy nub off the lemon, then slice the lemon down the middle, but not all the way through.
-Slice again in the opposite direction.
+- Slice off the pointy ends, then slice into quarters, but not all the way through.
 You want to be able to pull the sections apart in order to salt them, without the sections coming off.

-- Generously salt the inside of each lemon, making sure that you get the salt to cover every section.
+- Generously salt the inside of each lemon with approximately 1 teaspoon of salt, make sure to get the salt into every section.

 - Tighten the sterilized lid over the jar, and give it a few good shakes.
 Leave the jar in a cool, dark location, shaking every couple of days to redistribute the juices.
 After the two week period, store in the fridge and use as needed.